Joseph James DeAngelo: East Area Rapist (1976–1979)

 Most victims had seen or heard a prowler on their property before the attacks, and many had experienced break-ins.
 Police believed that the offender would conduct extensive reconnaissance in a targeted neighborhood—looking into windows and prowling in yards—before selecting a home to attack.
 It was believed that he sometimes entered the homes of future victims to unlock windows, unload guns, and plant ligatures for later use.
 He frequently telephoned future victims, sometimes for months in advance, to learn their daily routines.

 Although DeAngelo originally targeted women alone in their homes or with children, he eventually preferred attacking couples.
 This change in modus operandi is believed to be a direct result of media reports claiming he only attacked women alone in the home.
 His usual method was to break in through a window or sliding glass door and awaken the sleeping occupants with a flashlight, threatening them with a handgun.
-Victims were subsequently bound with ligatures (often shoelaces) that he found or brought with him, then blindfolded and gagged them with towels that he had ripped into strips.
+Victims were subsequently bound with ligatures (often shoelaces) that he found or brought with him, then blindfolded and gagged with towels that he had ripped into strips.
 The female victim was usually forced to tie up her male companion before she was bound.
 The bindings were often so tight that the victims' hands were numb for hours after being untied.
 He then separated the couple, often stacking dishes on the man's back and threatening to kill everyone in the house if he heard them rattle.
 He would then move the woman to the living room and rape her repeatedly.
 A decade later, police reported that DeAngelo repeatedly said, "I hate you, Bonnie" (the name of his former fiancée) during a 1978 rape, the 37th attack.
 DeAngelo sometimes spent hours in the home ransacking closets and drawers, eating food in the kitchen, drinking beer, raping the woman again, or making additional threats.
 Victims sometimes thought he had left the house before he "jump[ed] from the darkness".